The Betsy – South Beach

 What We Love

-- At the quieter end of Ocean Drive, facing the beach
+- The hotel is on the quieter end of Ocean Drive, facing the beach

-- The chic and cozy rooftop bar and lounge area with its ocean views
+- The chic and cozy rooftop bar and pool with its 360-degree city and ocean views

-- There's live jazz on Wednesday and Thursday nights and sunrise yoga every Tuesday, Thursday, Saturday, and Sunday (included in the resort fee)
+- There's live jazz every night in the Lobby and sunrise yoga every Tuesday, Thursday, Saturday, and Sunday (included in the resort fee)

 What To Know